georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  2. Code Editing and Navigation - it has advanced code editor with IntelliSense (code completion and suggestion) and also a syntax highlighting and code refactoring tools.

  3. Integrated Development Environment - it has a project and solution management for organizing code and resources and also an integrated terminal and command line interface.

  -It also supports for version control systems like Git, Subversion, and Team Foundation Version Control.

  4. Extensions and Customization - A vast library of extensions and plugins available through the Visual Studio Marketplace.

 *Visual Studio code* is a lightweight, open-source code editor also developed by Microsoft.
-It is designed for quick code editing, debugging, and version control tasks.
+It is designed for quick code editing, debugging, and version control tasks (Strauss, 2019)

  *Features of Visual Studio Code*